Springer rewards Hinch's faith as Astros near Series title

 When Astros center fielder George Springer went 0 for 4 with four strikeouts in Game 1 of the World Series, some called for manager A.J.
 Hinch to move the All-Star leadoff man down in the order.

-Hinch scoffed at the suggestion, a winning move for a team now one victory away from a World Series crown.
+Hinch scoffed at the suggestion, a winning move for a team now one victory away from a championship.

 Springer homered for the third time in four games to help Houston beat the Los Angeles Dodgers 13-12 in 10 innings Sunday night for a 3-2 edge in the Series.